bc913/opengl_notes/README.md

 > Rendering operations require the presence of a properly-defined vertex array object and a linked Program Object or Program Pipeline Object which provides the shaders for the programmable pipeline stages.

-### Core-profile vs. Immediate mode
-- **Immediate mode (Fixed- pipeline)**: Pipeline is fixed; developers are limited to existing functions.
-- **Core-Profile**: Pipeline is modular; development is flexible by editing parts of pipeline through shaders

 ## Objects
 OpenGL object is an abstraction to hold some state.
 That's all.
 It has the following features:
 - When the objects are bound a context, the state they contain is mapped into the context's state.